Z-T-WANG/NIPS2019DeepGamblers/README.md

 In addition, `--save` argument can be used to specify a path to save trained models and evluate them, and `--pretrain` argument specifies how many epochs are used for pretraining with the conventional cross entropy loss.
 Pretraining is useful in case the learning does not start due to a low `o` parameter. `--epochs` defaults to 300.
 When `--dataset` is `cifar10`, `--pretrain` defaults to 100 if `o<6.1` and defaults to 0 otherwise.

-The code is based on https://github.com/bearpaw/pytorch-classification
+This implementation is based on https://github.com/bearpaw/pytorch-classification